SowmyaAji/GetaSong/README.md

 ## Overview

-A simple API using a local data base to get song names and artists, that uses JWT auth
+A simple API backend using a local data base to get song names and artists, that uses JWT auth

 ## Resources